We’ve rounded up the top 10 perfume myths that we all think to be true, explained by our expert nose.

 PERFUME SHOULD SMELL THE SAME THROUGHOUT THE DAY

 Not necessarily – it all depends on the fragrance formula or design.
-Some fragrances are designed for the aroma not to change, but some will be structured in a way that as the fragrance drys down, the middle and base notes reveal an exciting twist or subtle change in the scent.
+Some fragrances are designed for the aroma not to change, but most will be structured in a way that as the fragrance drys down, the middle and base notes reveal an exciting twist or subtle change in the scent.
 Fragrances are structured around a pyramid of volatility, so some ingredients will only appear after minutes or even hours and will need to be used in higher quantities to change the overall aroma.

 WHEN YOU CAN NO LONGER SMELL YOUR PERFUME IT’S GONE

 Generally speaking the answer is no, but of course, this depends on the strength of the fragrance and the composition.
 The nose is a clever little thing, and a lot like the other senses is very good at blocking out unnecessary information.
 Think of a noise that seems annoying like road works, after a while, it becomes background noise that you hardly notice.
 For our eyes, if we need to observe for dangers crossing the road, we’re unlikely to notice the bird flying in the sky even though our eyes see it.
 For touch, we aren’t constantly aware that we’re wearing rings or earnings and often don’t notice when we’ve lost them!
 Our nose is the same.
-When we wear a fragrance our nose becomes used to it and can eventually stop processing its smell.
+When we wear a fragrance our nose becomes used to it and can eventually stop processing its smell, it’s called olfactory fatigue.
 So remember, not smelling it doesn’t always mean it’s gone and that it’s time to apply more.

 YOU NEED TO KEEP PERFUME IN THE FRIDGE